-[18] The Respondent also argued that the application of the Income Approach as completed by the Complainant is also fundamentally flawed, and the results he has achieved using it, are therefore invalid and unreliable.
-He noted for example that the Complainant has not provided any tenant rolls to support the five rents he selected as being "typical" from his comparable properties, rents which he used to justify the \$8.25 per SF rent portion of his Income calculation.
+[18] The Respondent also argued that the application of the Income Approach as completed by the Complainant is also fundamentally flawed, and the results are therefore invalid and unreliable.
+He argued for example that while the Complainant has provided tenant rent rolls to support the five rents he selected as being "typical" from his comparable properties, he has ignored the more recent rents and others, which are higher than \$8.25 per SF in order to justify the \$8.25 per SF rent portion of his Income calculation.

-[19] The Respondent provided the subject's Assessment Request For Information (ARFI) sheets completed by the building manager which, he argued, confirm that there are several much higher current rents in the subject, but these rents were not used by the Complainant.
-The Respondent also provided the tenant (rent) rolls from the Complainant's five property comparables, and argued that these rent rolls identify several much higher rents in these sites that also did not appear to have been used by the Complainant.
-He noted for example that a \$10 per SF rent would have been more appropriate.
+[19] The Respondent also provided the tenant (rent) rolls from the Complainant's five property comparables, and argued that these rent rolls identify several much higher rents in these sites that also did not appear to have been used by the Complainant.
+He noted for example that a \$10 per SF "typical" rent would have been more appropriate.
+He also argued that unlike the Complainant, he considered a lease renewal rent value to be a valid indicator of current market conditions.
 He puzzled as to why the Complainant had opted to select the single, less expensive, actual rent of \$8.25 per SF for one bay in the subject, for his calculations of alternate value for the subject.

 [20] The Respondent clarified that he considered the Complainant's use of Colliers' typical vacancy rate of 5.57% to be appropriate.
-However, he considered the Complainant's selection of a 7.5% capitalization rate based on three market sales of properties dissimilar to the subject to be completely arbitrary, and inapplicable to it.
-He noted that the subject is superior to all three of the Complainant's market sale comparables in terms of factors such as age; that one Complainant comparable has a 26% vacancy rate; and another faces the expiration of 60 - 65 per cent of its leases within the next two years - all of which affect value for these three properties.
+However, he considered the Complainant's selection of a 7.5% capitalization rate based on five market sales of properties, in his view, quite dissimilar to the subject, to be completely arbitrary and inapplicable to it.
+He noted that the subject is either superior to, or displays site characteristics substantially different from most of the Complainant's five market sale comparables in terms of factors such as site coverage, age; finish; size; assessable building area; multi VS single building on one lot; and land adjustment - all of which affect value for these five properties.

-[21] The Respondent noted that the Complainant's property comparable closest to the subject in age, has two buildings onsite - unlike the subject's one building, and is over 18 years older than the subject, while the other two are much older than that.
-He argued therefore that these three properties are not comparable to the subject, and hence the cap rate derived from analysis of their sales is not applicable to the subject.
-He also noted that the RealNet sheets for each sale, as provided by both the Respondent and the Complainant, identifies that the cap rate for each sale is "estimated", a key point which exemplifies uncertainty, and suggests that the indicated values should not be relied upon.
+[21] The Respondent noted that the Complainant's property comparable at 1826 and 1827 25 AV NE for example, has two buildings onsite - unlike the subject's one building, and is 20 years older than the subject.
+He argued therefore that these five properties are not comparable to the subject, and hence the cap rate derived from analysis of their sales is not applicable to the subject.
+He also noted that the RealNet sheets for each sale, as provided by both the Respondent and the Complainant, identifies that the cap rate for each sale is "estimated", a key point which conveys uncertainty, and suggests that the indicated values should not be relied upon.